Massage Therapy

 • Tourism industry, including hotels and resorts

-To practice as a Registered Massage Therapist in Ontario, graduates will be required to successfully complete entry-to-practice registration examinations and register with the College of Massage Therapists of Ontario (CMTO).
+To practise as a Registered Massage Therapist in Ontario, graduates will be required to successfully complete entry-to-practice registration examinations and register with the College of Massage Therapists of Ontario (CMTO).

 How you'll learn